 Drug design

-PharmaInformatic has developed novel algorithms that support our scientists in generating reliable and accurate models.
+PharmaInformatic has developed novel algorithms in order to generate reliable and accurate models.
 Complex molecular patterns have been related with specific biological activity of molecules.
-The use of pharmacophores, 3D superposition or similarity analysis helped us to detect these distinct molecular patterns.
+The use of pharmacophores, 3D superposition or similarity analysis is helpful to detect distinct molecular patterns.

 We can model the biological activity of new molecules by using 3D-structures of experimentally defined drug targets (rule based docking, de novo design).